kevinslin/seed-tldr/vault/common.dolt-config.md

 `dolt config --get {{name}}`

-- Modify the value of a local configuration variable, creating it if does not exist:
+- Modify the value of a local configuration variable, creating it if it doesn't exist:

 `dolt config --add {{name}} {{value}}`

-- Modify the value of a global configuration variable, creating it if does not exist:
+- Modify the value of a global configuration variable, creating it if it doesn't exist:

 `dolt config --global --add {{name}} {{value}}`